 - Forbearance and modification documentation

-- Pre-foreclosure milestones tracked against the 762-day ATTOM Q4 2024 national average
+- Pre-foreclosure milestones tracked against state-specific timelines

 - Borrower contact log with outcome notes

 Verdict: Without aging data you have no early-warning system.
+Learn what to watch for in 7 warning signs a note is going non-performing.

 6. Granular Payment History